FoveaCentral/google_maps_geocoder/README.md

 ## Copyright

-Copyright (c) 2011 Roderick Monje.
+Copyright © 2011-2017 Roderick Monje.
 See LICENSE.txt for further details.